 How many Perfins are there ?

-postage stamps as at 1st November 2007, more than for any other country, and new dies are being regularly discovered.
+postage stamps by 31st March 2016, more than for any other country, and new dies are being regularly discovered.
 It is thought that around 25,000 different dies may exist.
 Some 1,000 different

 perfins can be found on the 1d Red, which illustrates just how quickly the